 The School will provide students with physical education, using an age-appropriate, sequential physical education curriculum consistent with national and state standards for physical education.
-The physical education curriculum will promote the benefits of a physically active lifestyle and will help students develop skills to engage in lifelong healthy habits, as well as incorporate essential health education concepts (discussed in the "Essential Physical Activity Topics in Health Education" subsection).
+The physical education curriculum will promote the benefits of a physically active lifestyle and will help students develop skills to engage in lifelong healthy habits.
 The curriculum will support the essential components of physical education.

-- All students will be provided equal opportunity to participate in physical education classes.
-The School will make appropriate accommodations to allow for equitable participation for all students and will adapt physical education classes and equipment as necessary. - All School's elementary students in each grade will receive physical education for at least 60-89 minutes per week throughout the school year. - All School's secondary students (middle and high school) are required to take at least the equivalent of one academic year of physical education.
+All students will be provided equal opportunity to participate in physical education classes.
+The School will make appropriate accommodations to allow for equitable participation for all students and will adapt physical education classes and equipment as necessary.